Laragear/Discover/README.md

 ### Retrieving classes

-Once you're done building, you can retrieve the found classes as a Collection using `classes()`.
+Once you're done building your filters, you can retrieve the found classes as a Collection using `classes()`.

 ```php
 use Laragear\Discover\Facades\Discover;